-There are feisty people who are prone to raise their voices, get strongly animated, and occasionally get carried away.
+There are feisty people who are prone to raise their voice, get strongly animated, and occasionally get carried away.
 They may use overly forceful language to make their point, being unnecessarily argumentative, and refusing to back down from an argument.

-Many people will find this behaviour deeply upsetting, and they should not contemplate a relationship with someone like this.
+Many people will find this behavior deeply upsetting, and they should not contemplate a relationship with someone like this.
 If you can handle it, understand that this is not a true anger-management problem.
 Don’t rush to walk away from dating an otherwise great person.